top of page

 India Becomes a Republic

-On January 26th 1950, the Constitution came into force and India formally became a republic.
+On January 26th 1950, the Constitution came into force, and India formally became a republic.
 The institutional framework for democratic governance was now established in law, including provisions for elections based on universal franchise.
-The shift from colonial rule to self-government had been formalized.
-The next phase required putting these provisions into operation, building the administrative and legal systems necessary to conduct elections on a national scale.
+The next phase entailed the operationalization of these principles through elections on a national scale.

 February 21st, 1952